drshahizan/special-topic-data-engineering/project/proposal/Noctua/readme.md

 - Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.

 ### 2. Background:
 - In today's fast-paced society, people are constantly on the go and looking for convenient places to grab a quick meal or drink.
 Cafes have become a popular choice for people who want to relax, work, or socialize while enjoying a cup of coffee or a tasty treat.
+However, with so many cafes to choose from, it can be challenging for customers to find the right one that meets their needs and expectations.

 ### 3. Goals and Objectives:
 - Provide a brief introduction about the project, its objective, and its significance.
 These should be measurable and tied to the overall business objectives of the organization.